acarecor/cineflix-CLOUD-client/README.md

 * Allows users to remove a movie from their list of favorites
 * Allows existing users to deregister

+# Parcel

-To test the project use in terminal: parcel src/index.html
+To test the project using Parsel use in terminal: parcel src/index.html